-5.2.4 Commission analysis and conclusion
+5.2.5 Commission analysis and conclusion

-As, noted above, the Commission considers that access to certain information is a key condition for facilitating efficient electricity market outcomes.
+As noted above the Commission considers that access to certain information is a key condition for facilitating efficient electricity market outcomes.
 Hence, regulatory frameworks should provide transparency and certainty of the conditions that apply for accessing information and the type of information that can be accessed.
 This is so that parties are able to undertake their relevant electricity market functions and provide the appropriate services on behalf of consumers.
 Clarity of the NER provisions and obligations also ensures that any unnecessary compliance risks and costs to parties are avoided.

-The Commission notes that the NMI Standing Data is important for registered participants (including prospective retailers) to fulfil their electricity market obligations.
-For example, it is important for prospective retailers to access NMI Standing Data to facilitate customer transfer and acquisition.
-The Commission also notes that as a result of full retail competition and concerns relating to barriers to entry, arrangements were put in place so that retailers could access certain information on a consumer's behalf.
+In the draft determination, the Commission noted that the NMI Standing Data is important for registered participants (including all retailers) to fulfil their electricity market obligations.
+For example, it is important for retailers to access NMI Standing Data to facilitate customer transfer and acquisition.
+The Commission also noted that as a result of full retail competition and concerns relating to barriers to entry, arrangements were put in place so that retailers could access certain information on a consumer's behalf.
 This included the provision in clause 3.13.12A of the NER in regards to the scheme for a NMI Standing Data schedule.